thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 ### Additions
 - Rebel Loadouts - ability to customize AI rebels weapons and equipment for each infantry class (commander menu, HQ Management tab - intended to be used by experienced commanders that know what they're doing, also you can always rollback to traditional randomized loadouts)
 - Persistent Constructions Removal action (new button in Constructions submenu)
-- Arms Dealer will sell UAV terminals
-- Additional "Number of the same item required to unlock" parameter values - 100, 200, 500

 ### Changes
 - Fixed AI Control Time for HC squads